smogon/pokemon-showdown/mods/gennext/README.md

     in Hail (and 12.5% out of Hail)
   - Ice Body has 30% chance of freezing a contact move (and grants passive healing out of Hail, too)
-  - Thick Fat and Marvel Scale grant immunity to Hail damage
+  - Thick Fat, Marvel Scale, and Flame Body grant immunity to Hail damage

 - Freezing doesn't have a 20% thaw chance.
 Instead, thawing happens at the end of the second turn.
 Because this new freeze effect is a nerf, Blizzard now